 Baking them in the oven

-I have to agree with them because they do taste so good when oven roasted.
+I have to agree with them because they do taste so good when oven-roasted.

 collage of 3 images to show how to bake the purple sweet potato in the oven.

-Best way to cook these purple sweet potatoes and retain their nutrition is to bake them in the oven.
+The best way to cook these purple sweet potatoes and retain their nutrition is to bake them in the oven.

 1. Wash them thoroughly